NUWCDIVNPT/stig-manager/data/appdata/README.md

 The sample data can be loaded from the web client:

-- `Application Management -> Application Info -> Replace Application Data...`
+- `Application Management -> Export/Import Data -> Replace Application Data...`
-- Select the `data/appdata/demo-appdata.gz` file from the repo.
+- Select the `data/appdata/demo-appdata.jsonl.gz` file from the repo.
 The data may take a few 10s of seconds to load.

 Refresh the browser to see the new data.